-The temporal activity of the censorship actions appears to follow the domestic politics and regional conflicts involving Turkey, Russia and India.
+The temporal activity of the censorship actions appeared to follow the domestic politics and regional conflicts involving Turkey, Russia, and India.
 This is further corroborated by the most popular hashtags.
-The biggest spike of the users censored in Turkey is during the Operation Olive Branch in which the Turkish army captured Afrin from YPG, one of the combatants of Syrian Civil War based in Rojava, which is recognized as a terrorist organization by Turkey~\cite{dw}.
+The biggest spike of users censored in Turkey was during Operation Olive Branch in which the Turkish army captured Afrin from YPG, one of the combatants of the Syrian Civil War based in Rojava, which is recognized as a terrorist organization by Turkey~\cite{dw}.
 The most popular hashtags among censored users were all related to this event.
-For the case of India, the most popular hashtags are about the Kashmir dispute.
+In the case of India, the most popular hashtags were about the Kashmir dispute.
 We could not identify any major event around the time of the spike in the number of censored accounts, but the dispute is still ongoing.
-The biggest spike of the users censored in Russia coincides with the series of persecution of Hizbut Tahrir members, designated as a terrorist group by Russia~\cite{imrussia}.
-The accounts censored in Germany and France appear to be promoting extreme-right content such as ideas related white-supremacy and Islamophobia due to the hashtags they frequently use.
-We could not identify any major event related to the spike of the censorship observed in these countries.
+The biggest spike of users censored in Russia coincided with the series of persecution of Hizbut Tahrir members, designated as a terrorist group by Russia~\cite{imrussia}.
+The accounts censored in Germany and France appear to be promoting extreme-right content since the frequent hashtags contained themes of white supremacy and Islamophobia.
+We could not identify any major event related to the spike of censorship observed in these countries.
 However, we found that the accounts censored were also newly registered to the platform when they were censored.
-11.2\% of users censored by Germany and 9.1\% of users censored by France were first censored within one month of the account creation, while this is only 4.6\% for Turkey, 1\% for Russia and 0 for India.
-Figure \ref{fig:registration} shows that the creation of the accounts censored in Germany and France follows a similar trend to the time of censorship of the accounts in these two countries.
-Precisely, there is a surge of new accounts in late 2016 and 2017 which are started to be censored in mid 2017.
+11.2\% of users censored by Germany and 9.1\% of users censored by France were first censored within one month of the account creation, while this is only 4.6\% for Turkey, 1\% for Russia, and 0\% for India.
+Figure \ref{fig:registration} shows that the creation of the accounts censored in Germany and France followed a similar trend to the time of censorship of the accounts in these two countries.
+Precisely, there was a surge of new accounts in late 2016 and 2017 which being to be censored in mid-2017.
 This might be due to the German and French governments' reaction to the many far-right accounts that started to actively campaign on Twitter in late 2016 and 2017.
 Germany introduced the Network Enforcement Act to combat fake news and hate speech on social media in June 2017~\cite{loc}.